Webster in Worcester County, Massachusetts — The American Northeast (New England)

 Erected 1930 by Massachusetts Bay Colony-Tercentenary Commission.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-East Village Textile Mill (approx. one mile away); Slater Cotton Mill (approx. one mile away); Samuel Slater (approx. one mile away); Old Maanexit Ford (approx. 3.3 miles away); The Johnson Massacre (approx. 3.7 miles away); Huguenot Settlement (approx. 4.4 miles away); Thompson (approx. 6 miles away in Connecticut); Clara Barton’s Birthplace (approx. 7.6 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+East Village Textile Mill (approx. one mile away); Slater Cotton Mill (approx. one mile away); Samuel Slater (approx. one mile away); Old Maanexit Ford (approx. 3.3 miles away); Dudley Soldiers War Memorial (approx. The Johnson Massacre (approx. 3.7 miles away); Huguenot Settlement (approx. 4.4 miles away); Thompson (approx. 6 miles away in Connecticut).
 Touch for a list and map of all markers in Webster.

 Also see . . .
 Historical Markers Erected by Massachusetts Bay Colony Tercentenary Commission (1930.
 Tercentenary Commission Markers.
 Original 1930 publication by the Commonwealth of Massachusetts of Tercentenary Commission Markers, commemorating the three hundredth anniversary of the Massachusetts Bay Colony.
 (Submitted on June 1, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.)

 Credits.
 This page was last revised on August 28, 2018.
-This page originally submitted on May 31, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
-This page has been viewed 762 times since then and 52 times this year.
+It was originally submitted on May 31, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
+This page has been viewed 836 times since then and 18 times this year.
 Last updated on October 26, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
 Photos: 1. submitted on May 31, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
 2. submitted on August 28, 2018.
 3. submitted on October 24, 2015, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.